lrvick/murfie/README.md

 Murfie is a Python CLI tool and library for interacting with the undocumented [Murfie][1] API.

-Note: This is an unofficial project not sponsored by Murfie.com This is also currently alpha quality software.
-Use at your own risk.
+Note: This is currently a WIP.
+Issues and PRs welcome.

 [1]: https://murfie.com